She runs her fingers down past your chest past your belly and love handles.

 The Benefits and Drawbacks of Scrambling

 The second and more common response to the “too fat” signal of your imaginary thermostat is scrambling behavior.
-This means that you will fight and scrap and do whatever it takes to get back to where you think you should be.
+This means that you will fight and scrap and do whatever it takes to lose a few pounds to get back to where you think you should be.
 This isn’t from statistics on your doctors chart.
 This is your internal feeling of where you should be in terms of your self image.
 You know when you feel and look good.

 Unfortunately if you don’t have a proper game plan on hand, scrambling behavior can also open your mind up to some questionable tactics like the popular crash diet of the moment or over exercising.